OGRECave/ogre-next/README.md

 ninja OgreDoc
 ```

-# Resolving Merge Conflicts in 2.4
+# Resolving Merge Conflicts in 3.0

-Users who run a customized version of Ogre-Next may found rebasing to the latest version a near impossible job due to the sheer amount of minor merge conflicts when upgrading to Ogre-Next 2.4
+Users who run a customized version of Ogre-Next may found rebasing to the latest version a near impossible job due to the sheer amount of minor merge conflicts when upgrading to Ogre-Next 3.0

-See [this guide](https://ogrecave.github.io/ogre-next/api/latest/_resolving_merge_conflicts24.html) on how to deal with them more easily.
+See [this guide](https://ogrecave.github.io/ogre-next/api/latest/_resolving_merge_conflicts30.html) on how to deal with them more easily.

+# OgreNext 3.0 changes

+For details see [What's new?](https://ogrecave.github.io/ogre-next/api/latest/_ogre30_changes.html) from our manual.

+## OgreNext versioning

+Since OgreNext 3.0 we've modified our versioning scheme to be more consistent with other projects and what developers expect.

+Our [Github ticket](https://github.com/OGRECave/ogre-next/issues/259#issuecomment-1086954560) and [Forum post](https://forums.ogre3d.org/viewtopic.php?t=96660) explain it in detail.
+Basically it boils down to:

+OgreNext now uses a *modified* variation of [Semantic Versioning](https://semver.org/) (MAJOR.MINOR.PATCH).

+ - PATCH can only be bumped as long as ABI compatibility remains 100%.
+ - MINOR bumps as long as API compatibility stays >= 95% for all components and plugins, according to abi-compliance-checker.
+Measured against MAJOR.0.0
+   - This is not strictly in compliance to SemVer, but stays close to its spirit
+ - MAJOR bumps when API compatibility is < 95%.
+Although MAJOR can be bumped even if compat >= 95% at the dev's discretion.

+As a result:

+ - Patch +1 bumps can be release for hot fixes.
+Bugs that are easy to fix without breaking ABI and deploy everywhere.
+ - Minor +1 tells our users upgrading is painless.
+A recompilation is necessary.
+Build errors may appear, but they should be very quick & easy to fix.
+ Projects like Ignition which have strong ABI requirements can leverage whether to move to Minor+1 if they have to when a certain bugfix is too important and can't be done without breaking OgreNext's ABI.
+ Main focus for minor bumps will be for fixing bugs that can't be or are too hard to fix without breaking ABI.
+ - Major +1 tells our users to prepare for larger upgrading efforts.
+Although not necessarily too large if we release more often.

+For OgreNext <= 2.3 the versioning stays the same.

 # Support and Resources